bhargobdeka/houseplant-healthy/README.md

 ## TensorFlow Serving

 I used TensorFlow Serving to serve our trained deep learning model with different versions based on our preference.
-Automatically, the current code would serve the latest model which is 3 for this code.
+Automatically, the current code would serve the latest model which is '3' provided in `model_saved` folder for this code.
 But, we can control this within the `main_TFserving.py`.

 ## Frontend using Node.js